 If you receive an overpayment letter from the Department of Veterans Affairs (VA) stating that you owe them money, you are probably concerned.
 You fought hard to get the benefits you have, and you need the money that has been awarded to you.

-This letter won’t even say how much the VA claims they overpaid you.
-A few weeks later you’ll receive a notice from the VA Debt Management Center (DMC), which will tell you how much the VA believes was overpaid to you and notifies you that your forthcoming benefits will be withheld until the overpayment is paid back.
+The letter won't say how much the VA claims they overpaid you.
+A few weeks later you'll receive a notice from the VA Debt Management Center (DMC), which will tell you how much the VA believes was overpaid to you and notifies you that your forthcoming benefits will be withheld until the overpayment is paid back.
 This notice will also tell you when your first benefit check will be withheld.

 After you receive the DMC notice, you will want to submit a waiver request to the VA as soon as possible.
 A waiver is basically a cancellation of any overpayment the VA says you owe them, so that your future benefits will not be withheld.
 You have 180 days from the date your receive your first DMC notice to ask for a waiver, but you should file it within the 30 days after the date on notice.

 If you submit a written request for a waiver within 30 days, you will continue to receive your full VA benefits while the request is being processed.
 This will normally take many months.

 If, however, you wait to submit your waiver request until after 30 days from the date on the first Debt Management Center (DMC) notice, the VA will begin withholding your benefits on the scheduled date indicated.
 In that case, until the VA makes a decision on your waiver request, your benefits will be withheld.
 If the waiver is granted, you will receive a retroactive payment to restore to you all of the withheld monies.